Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Philanthropy

 Burdett-Coutts spent the majority of her wealth on scholarships, endowments, and a wide range of philanthropic causes.
 One of her earliest philanthropic acts was to co-found (with Charles Dickens) a home for young women who had "turned to a life of immorality", including theft and prostitution.
 The home was known as Urania Cottage.

 She avoided taking sides in partisan politics, but was actively interested in improving the condition of indigenous Africans, or the education and relief of the poor or suffering in any part of the world.
 Though she made no special distinction of creed in her charities, Burdett-Coutts was a notable benefactor of the Church of England, building two churches – including St Stephen's Church, Rochester Row, Westminster – and endowing church schools.
 As executor of the will of the Reverend Chauncy Hare Townshend (the author of several volumes of poetry), she, with the Rev. Thomas Helmore (also a poet), used money from Townshend's estate to build a primary school in Westminster, known as Burdett-Coutts & Townshend Foundation Church of England Primary School.

 She endowed the bishoprics of Cape Town and Adelaide (1847), and the founding bishopric of British Columbia (1857).
-The granite Greyfriars Bobby Fountain in Edinburgh, with a bronze statue of Greyfriars Bobby, was erected by Baroness Burdett-Coutts. in 1884, she was a co-founder of the London Society for the Prevention of Cruelty to Children, which became the National Society for the Prevention of Cruelty to Children (NSPCC) in 1889; she also founded the Westminster Technical Institute in 1893, and was closely involved with the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+The granite Greyfriars Bobby Fountain in Edinburgh, with a bronze statue of Greyfriars Bobby, was erected by Baroness Burdett-Coutts.
+She was involved with the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+Burdett-Coutts was influential in the formation of the RSPCA's ladies committee in 1869 and was its first president.